Bertucci's: 2020s

 In July 2022, the Bertucci’s location in Andover closed.
 In September 2022, the Bertucci's location in Woburn closed.
 On December 5, 2022, Bertucci's filed for Chapter 11 bankruptcy for a second time in four years, blaming declining sales and loss in revenue from the COVID-19 pandemic, and the inflation causing the company to increase dramatically in supply issues.
 As a result of the bankruptcy, one restaurant in Marlton, New Jersey, two restaurants in Connecticut, in Avon and Newington, two restaurants in New Hampshire, in Manchester and Salem, and five restaurants in Massachusetts, in Beverly, Brockton, Canton, Marlborough, and North Attleborough, were closed.
 None of Earl Enterprises' other owned companies were affected from the bankruptcy filing.
 The last New Hampshire restaurant in Nashua closed the following year.
 In March 2023, the Needham and Peabody locations in Massachusetts were closed.
 In June 2023, Bertucci's closed its last New Jersey location in Mount Laurel.
 In October 2023, two more Massachusetts Bertucci's locations were closed, located in Cambridge, and in Lexington.
 In December 2024, the Swampscott location closed.
 In March 2025, yet another two Massachusetts locations closed, in Holliston and Plymouth.

-On April 24, 2025, Bertucci's filed for Chapter 11 bankruptcy for a third time in seven years.
+On April 24, 2025, Bertucci's filed for Chapter 11 bankruptcy for the third time in seven years.
 The company blamed continued declining consumer demand, and promised that it would quickly reorganize themselves and focus on their new restaurant concept, Bertucci's Pronto, a fast-casual restaurant format, which opened its first location on 22 Tremont Street in Boston the day before.
 Bertucci's immediately shuttered six of its locations as a result of the filing, including one Maryland location in Timonium, its last Rhode Island location in Warwick, and four Massachusetts locations, in Braintree, Mansfield, North Andover, and Norwood.
 In June 2025, the last Maryland location in Columbia closed.
 In August 2025, Bertucci's closed its last Connecticut spot in Glastonbury.
-In September 2025, yet another Massachusetts restaurant closed, this time in Reading.
+In September 2025, the Massachusetts restaurant closed in Reading.